miyako/4d-unsloth-gemma-4/README.md

 >
 > By following this structure, you ensure that your HTTP interactions within 4D are robust, secure, and fully managed by the `NetworkModule`.

+The goal of fine-tuning is train this model to produce usable 4D code.